onoufriosm/redux-setup-guide/README.md

 All action creators live under `src/redux/actions`

-All actions return 4 fields:
-1. `type`.
-The type of the action (e.g. `REQUEST_READ_USER`)
-2. `params`.
-These are parameters that will be used by the api service to compute the api endpoint.
-3. `meta`.
-Meta data to be used by the reducers and the normalizer middleware.
-4. `options`.
-Extra options.
-Typically these can include `onSuccess` and `onFail` functions to be called when the api call is done.

 There are action creators for:
 1. Reading a single entity (e.g. GET /user/1)
 2. Reading multiple entities (e.g. GET /user)